Treatment and Cure:

 Our practice consists of a small team focussed completely on dealing with serious fears and phobias.
 The processes on the Vanquish Fear & Anxiety program are extremely effective.
 In fact in the program CTRN President Seymour Segnit is taking you through several of the most powerful and effective processes used by our team when working with our VIP clients.

-Some clients want and need direct one-on-one help and guidance – that's The VIP Stage Fright Program.
+Some clients want and need direct one-on-one help and guidance – that's The VIP Achievemephobia Program.

-- Have a very severe case of stage fright
+- Have a very severe case of achievemephobia

 - Need to overcome the problem urgently

 - Work better one-on-one than by themselves